sambacha/refarch-kc-ms/fleet-ms/README.md

 Event after adding the ShipSimulationControl Java Bean and the operation performSimulation into the service... we have a problem...
 How to unit tests without sending message to Kafka?.

 The ShipRunner is a Runnable class and uses the `positionPublisher` and `containerPublisher` which are standard Kafka producers.
-Here is a code snippet for the run method of the `ShipRunner`: The ship positions are loaded from the class loader and then for each container in the boat, send metrics.
+Here is a code snippet for the `run()` method of the `ShipRunner`: The ship positions are loaded from a file in the class loader and then for each container in the boat, send metrics.

 ```java
 try  {